 Intro to HCAI

-Health Claims for Auto Insurance (HCAI) provides a mandatory and common platform for health care facilities to submit Treatment and Assessment plans (OCF 18s) and Treatment Confirmation Forms (OCF 23s) as well as the associated invoices to auto insurers for review and adjudication.
+Health Claims for Auto Insurance (HCAI) provides a mandatory and common platform for health care facilities to submit Treatment and Assessment plans (OCF 18s), Treatment Confirmation Forms (OCF 23s), and their associated invoices, as well as Assessment for Attendant Care Needs Forms (the Form 1) to auto insurers for review and adjudication.
 It benefits patient care and provides the industry with valuable data about automobile claims in Ontario.

 Only facilities with an active FSCO Service Provider Licence may invoice the insurer directly.
 Facilities that are unlicensed cannot be paid directly by insurers but are still required to submit the invoice electronically via HCAI.
 Unlicensed facilities are required to provide a copy of the HCAI-submitted invoice directly to their patient for the patient to be reimbursed by their insurer.
 To learn more about Service Provider Licensing, please go to the FSCO website.